Magic Kingdom Park

 Fantasyland

-Fantasyland® has the most rides of any land in the park, and most of them are built for families with young children.
-Storybook castles, spinning teacups, and gentle dark rides fill the area — plan to spend a good chunk of your day here.
+Fantasyland® has the most rides of any land in the park, built mostly for families with young children.
+Storybook castles, spinning teacups, and gentle dark rides fill the area.
+Plan to spend significant time here.

 • Seven Dwarfs Mine Train.
 A gentle family coaster through the diamond mine from Snow White.
 It has one of the longest standby waits in the park.
 Ride it during Early Theme Park Entry, at rope drop, or buy a Lightning Lane Single Pass.